Many questions about our practice are answered here.

 A referral to a specialist is also best done during your visit.
 If a referral is needed between appointments, then we prefer that you send us an email.
 If you are already seeing the specialist and he or she has been helpful to you, we may be able to do the referral without a visit.
 If you are requesting a referral for a new problem or to a new doctor, please come in for a visit.

-Can I communicate with you by email?
+Can I communicate with you by messages through a patient portal or through email?

 What is your Patient Portal?

 Our Patient Portal is a secure website where you can log in to exchange messages with your doctor and received test results we have sent you.
 You can also schedule appointments and update your contact and insurance information.
 This system requires some extra work for you in terms of logging in but it provides greater privacy than unsecured email.
 This increased privacy is required of us by federal regulation.